 What Is a Seawall?

-A seawall is built directly on the shoreline where it is wanted.
-Seawalls are generally used to protect against erosion, and are a common method to protect at risk roadways and structures.
+A seawall is built directly on the shoreline.
+Seawalls are generally used to protect against erosion and are a common method to protect at-risk roadways and structures.
 They can help mitigate flooding problems.
 Additionally, they are a great preventative measure to stop problems from being created.
-A seawall can be built of a wide range of materials, including concrete, and can be finished in a wide variety of materials, including wood retention (primarily used for freshwater structures), composite, vinyl and steel.
-Like a breakwater, a seawall also works by deflecting the waves which hit the sure.
+A seawall can be built of a wide range of materials, including concrete, and can be finished in a wide variety of materials, including wood retention (primarily used for freshwater structures), composite, vinyl, and steel.
+Like a breakwater, a seawall also works by deflecting the waves which hit the shore.
 Because they do this directly from the shoreline, it is vital that they are well constructed to withstand the full force of the tides, and that the most appropriate material is selected for the location and intended primary purposes.

 A seawall will influence surrounding erosion patterns.
 Beaches, directly where a seawall is built are sometimes lost.
 This effect is caused when the waves are so strongly deflected that they create a strong backwash which pulls the beach sand with it.
 This effect can be mitigated by creating a wall that has grooves in it to dissipate the force against the wall more effectively.
 The shoreline immediately surrounding a seawall, that is not itself protected from a seawall, is likely to face additional force from the surf.
 This leads to what is called flanking erosion when wave energy is redirected sideways, along the shoreline.
 However, this is nowhere near the extreme shifts that a breakwater has the potential to cause in the nearby shoreline.